S-Samiksha/CX2006_Coding/README.md

 19. How to do SQL...?
 A lot of us are unfamiliar so either we sit down every week before the deadline do 5 hours / week. or we have one day 12 hours sit down code or we otot by watching online video. (doing tgt just mean if we have error can just ask immediately, and also if restrictions ease we can meet ftf)
 20. Lab 4 delegation: what do we need to do for lab 4, how to do it, who is doing it etc.
 21. UI mockup to match actual coding to match use case (e.g. jerry tom, the number of things to input in the form for update roommate/self preference, recommendation system coding, etc. )
+22. Decide on one backend language (cuz we have to ideally use one)

 ----